shubh4my4d4v/shubh4my4d4v/README.md

 ## 💫 About Me:
-I am Shubham Yadav,<br> As recent graduate with a Bachelor of Science in Information Technology from Mumbai University.
+<br> As recent graduate with a Bachelor of Science in Information Technology from Mumbai University.
 I have a strong enthusiasm for utilizing technology to address practical challenges.
 I have extensive knowledge and experience in software development, data analysis, web development, and cybersecurity.
 I actively participate in open-source initiatives, improving the accessibility and inclusiveness of technology.
 During my leisure time, I derive pleasure from delving into novel technologies, experimenting with electrical equipment, and participating in tech meetings.<br>

 ## 🌐 Socials: